mikechamberlain/magic-crop/README.md

 ------------
 High level overview of the algorithm:

+Attempts to automatically calculate the cropping bound `{ minX, minY, maxX, maxY }` for the given the ImageData (https://developer.mozilla.org/en/docs/Web/API/ImageData) that contains a photo within.

+Algorithm is:
-1. Calculate most popular colors across the entire image.
-These are our background colors.
+1. Calculate the 3 most popular colors across the entire image.
+Consider these our *background colors*.
-2. Sample a bunch of points across the image and work towards each edge, looking for a background color found in 1.
+2. Sample some "randomly" distributed points around the image, and from each point work in all four directions towards each edge.
-3. When we find a background color pixel, or we hit the edge, store this value as a potential bound.
+3. If, in any direction, we hit a *background color*, OR we make it to the *edge*, then store this as a potential cropping bound for that direction.
-4. From the potential bounds calculated in 3, choose the most popular to represent our final crop region.
+4. For each of the 4 potential bounds calculated above, choose the most popular (mode) for each edge, to represent our final crop region.
 5. Apply this crop region to our original image.

 Crop Magic iPhone App
 ---------------------
 The MagicCrop library powers the [Crop Magic](https://itunes.apple.com/us/app/crop-magic/id1061397658?mt=8) iPhone application.